 If you’re going to toss any food out that’s stored in glass jars, be sure to thoroughly rinse them and send them to recycling!
 Might as well save the planet while you save space in your fridge.

-Author Trianne Newbrey is a senior at MTSU, majoring in integrated studies in the University College with minors in music industry and public relations.
+Author Trianne Newbrey is a May 2019 graduate of Middle Tennessee State University.
 The views and opinions expressed above are her own and don’t necessarily reflect the official policies or positions of Middle Tennessee State University.